-As of , 2014, we had approximately \$ million of indebtedness outstanding under the GCI Facility and approximately \$ million of indebtedness outstanding under the Wells Facility.
-The interest rate on the GCI Facility, the Wells Facility Term Loan A and the Wells Facility Revolving Line of Credit as of , 2014 was %, % and %, respectively.
+million of indebtedness outstanding under the GCI Facility and approximately \$ , 2014, we had approximately \$ million of As of indebtedness outstanding under the Wells Facility.
+The interest rate on the GCI Facility, the Wells Facility Term Loan A and the Wells Facility Revolving Line of Credit as %, 2014 was % and %, respectively.
 The GCI Facility matures on May 1, 2019, the Wells Facility Term Loan A matures on May 1, 2018 and the Wells Facility Revolving Line of Credit matures on the earliest of (i) July 2, 2019, (ii) the maturity date of the Wells Facility Term Loan A (unless the Wells Facility Term Loan A is repaid prior to its maturity date) and (iii) the date that is 90 days prior to the maturity date of the GCI Facility (unless the GCI Facility is repaid prior to its maturity date).
 Any amounts repaid under the GCI Facility and the Wells Facility Term Loan A will not be available for future borrowing following repayment.
-If all amounts outstanding under the GCI Facility and the Wells Facility Term Loan A will each be terminated.
+If all amounts outstanding under the GCI Facility and the Wells Facility Term Loan A are repaid with a portion of the net proceeds from this offering, the GCI Facility and the Wells Facility Term Loan A will each be terminated.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Our Credit Facilities" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Developments" for more information.
+An affiliate of Merrill Lynch, Pierce, Fenner & Smith is a lender under the Wells Facility Revolving Line of Credit and as such will receive a portion of the proceeds from this offering.
+See "Underwriting."